b00rg/32-bit-processor/README.md

 5. The simulation waveform testbench with labelled cases as coded in the test bench (FILENAME_TD0X.png)
 6. The propagation delay as per the simulation waveform testbench (FILENAME_TD0X.png).

-The project is separated into three different folders:
+The project is separated into four different folders:
 1. The Register File, which includes all the components required to simulate the Register File (Register_File/RF_FILENAME)
 2. The Functional Unit, which includes all the components required to simulate the Functional Unit (Functional_Unit/DF_FILENAME)
+3. The Datapath, which includes all the components required to simulate the Datapath (Datapath/DP_FILENAME)

 The schematic of the final processor is as follows: